janse180/dynamiccluster/deploy.md

     worker_number: 2

 Automatic mode.
 Dynamic cluster works out for you which worker node to kill and how many to fire up according to work load.
-Setting it to False turns it into a static cluster, but the admin can still add or remove worker nodes manually.
+Setting it to False will turn it into a static cluster, but the admin can still add or remove worker nodes manually.

     auto_mode: True

-The port number of the built-in admin server, which serves a Restful API and a web-based dashboard.
+The port number of the built-in admin server, which serves the Restful API and a web-based dashboard.

     admin-server:
       port: 8001